Scientific Name

 Description

 Heuchera elegans is a rhizomatous perennial herb with multi-lobed leaves.
-It grows up to 12 inches (30 cm) tall with an equal width.
-It produces an erect, drooping inflorescence with bright pink or magenta, bell-shaped flowers, rising another 6 inches (15 cm).
-It blooms in mid-spring to mid-summer.
+It grows up to 12 inches (30 cm) tall and is nearly equal in width.

 How to Grow and Care

 Generally considered easy to grow and require little routine maintenance.
-To encourage continuous flowering or repeat bloom, deadhead the spent flower spikes as needed.
-Mulching during the summer months will help keep the soil moist and prevent injury to the shallow root system from heat.
+Deadhead the spent flower spikes as needed to encourage continuous flowering or repeat bloom.
+Mulching during the summer months will help keep the soil moist and prevent heat injury to the shallow root system.
 Coral Bells can be divided every 3 to 4 years if they lose vigor or when the crown gets too large.

 Origin